Host a website anonymously from home using a Raspberry Pi

 - Use Brotli and HTTP/3 to lower latency between visitors and the Cloudflare edge.

-- Offload static assets to Cloudflare Workers or Pages while retaining dynamic processing on the Pi.
+- Delegate static assets to Cloudflare Workers or Pages, while retaining dynamic processing on the Raspberry Pi.

 - Add JSON-LD structured data to enhance eligibility for rich results where applicable.